Our Timeless Heritage

 1880

 After winning the esteemed award, orders poured in and Washburn began using the Gold Medal™ name on his best grade of flour.
-Gold Medal™ flour was born.
+Gold Medal™ Flour was born.

 1905